Venezuela's Maduro to visit Chavez again in Cuba

 "I'm going to give our commander-president the good news about how the people are working, making revolution with courage, discipline and enthusiasm," Maduro said in a televised broadcast.

-Argentine President Cristina Fernandez, a friend and ally of Venezuela's socialist leader, arrived in Cuba on Friday and said she planned to take Chavez a Bible.
+Argentine President Cristina Kirchner, a friend and ally of Venezuela's socialist leader, was visiting Cuba on Friday and said on Twitter she planned to take Chavez a Bible.

-Talking to reporters at Havana's landmark Hotel Nacional, she said she would have lunch with President Raul Castro and his older brother and predecessor, Fidel Castro, and then expected to meet members of Chavez's family.

-"This is not a visit for making comments or giving interviews but simply of solidarity and fellowship with someone who is a friend," Fernandez said.

-Peru's President Ollanta Humala - whom Maduro called another "comrade in arms" of the Venezuelan president - also visited the Cuban capital on Friday.
+The vice president said Peru's President Ollanta Humala - whom he called another "comrade in arms" of Chavez - was also expected in Havana on Friday.

-Humala said he was in Havana to sign various accords but that he would also inquire about Chavez's condition.

-"We all wish ... a quick improvement," the Peruvian leader said on his arrival at the airport.

 Unlike after Chavez's previous cancer operations in Cuba, the government has published no photos or video of the former soldier's recovery.
 Neither has he made any of his normally frequent phone calls back home to Venezuelan state television.